 Sheet metal parts, particularly reflectors and vent have sharp edges.
 Always use gloves when handling.

 Failure to do so may result in death, serious injury or property damage.

-The heater is completely factory assembled.
-The gas manifold tubing requires field assembly; the recommended procedure is as follows:
+During field assembly of the heater, the recommended procedure is as follows: